Situated within the Otavi Mountains...

 Drinks included: Included are juice, cola, mineral water, beer, wine and gin and tonic.
 Let us know if you would like any other drinks and we will cater for them.

-Birdwatching: One of Mundulea's great attractions is the excellent level of guiding, including some first-class birding experiences.
-The environment here is varied, from kopjes to open plains, attracting a good variety of birds, such as Rueppell’s parrot, paradise flycatchers, and plenty of raptors.See more ideas for Birdwatching in Namibia
+Birdwatching: Mundulea has excellent guiding and some first-class birding for those on a birdwatching holiday in Namibia.
+The environment ranges from kopjes to open plains, with a good variety of birds such as Rueppell’s parrot, paradise flycatchers and raptors.See more ideas for Birdwatching in Namibia

 Walking safaris: Mundulea is all about exploring on foot with one of the best guides in the business.
 The game includes unusual species like black rhino, roan and black-faced impala, but Mundulea is more about understanding the whole environment, from the rocks and soil, to the flora and fauna.See more ideas for Walking safaris in Namibia

 Wildlife safaris: Mundulea has much greater wildlife diversity than most Namibian guest farms – including large herds of eland and recently re-introduced black rhino, roan, tsessebe, zebra, giraffe and black-faced impala.
 It's a centre for research into Namibia's endemic subspecies and endangered rarities, such as the pangolin.
 It’s also a place to learn about real game-protection programmes, ecological restoration and the importance of biodiversity.See more ideas for Wildlife safaris in Namibia